 The Yepp Maxi is an award winning Dutch children’s rear bike seat that was first produced in 2009.
 It is now widely available in the UK.
-The fun range of colours and range of accessories make the Yepp Maxi a popular choice for both parents and children.
+The range of colours and accessories make the Yepp Maxi a popular choice for both parents and children.

 The Yepp Maxi bike seat is made from the same rubber-like material (EVA) that is used to make Crocs shoes, which is antibacterial, shock absorbent, water resistant and really easy to clean, which means they are designed for daily use, year round.
 There are no seat cushions to worry about keeping dry from the elements.

-The Yepp Maxi is mounted on your bike’s seat post using the Yepp Maxi seat post adapter, which fits 95% of bike models.
+The second type is mounted on your bike’s seat post using the Yepp Maxi seat post adapter (fits 95% of bike models).
 The seat is quick and simple to snap into place and also detach.
 Additional Yepp Maxi seat post adapters can be bought to allow use on more than one bike.

 The Yepp Maxi Standard can be attached to bicycles with a frame size of 21 inches or larger and a seat post diameter of 1 1.8 inches (28-45mm).
 However, there are some bikes with a frame smaller than 21 inches, which can also be used with the seat.
 Please consult your bike shop or Yepp to check whether you bike is suitable for use with the Yepp Maxi rear seat.